• Home

 Tags

-Alzheimer's books, alzheimers, alzheimers caregivers, alzheimers support, caregiver stress, caregiving, dementia, respite care
+alzheimer's books, alzheimers, alzheimers caregivers, alzheimers support, caregiver stress, caregiving, dementia, respite care

 As 2014New Year 2015 draws to a close, I’ve been thinking a lot about the pressure caregivers feel to be perfect.
 I see this on a regular basis through my role as co-moderator of the USAgainstAlzheimer’s online support community.
 Family members find themselves drowning in guilt because they’ve set unreasonably high expectations for themselves; often these expectations are so lofty that no human being could possibly live up to them.